roberthjack/bela-workshop-2018/README.md

 # bela-workshop-2018

-A short introductory workshop for Bela
+A short workshop introducing Bela and Pure Data